igoramadas/imgrecog/README.md

 # IMGRecog.js

-This is a small Node.js tool to scan and tag images using the Google Vision and Sightengine APIs.
+This is a small Node.js tool to scan and tag images using the [Google Vision](https://cloud.google.com/vision/docs) and [Sightengine](https://sightengine.com) APIs.

 ## Features

 - uses Google Vision API by default, can be complemented with the Sightengine API
-- detect objects, labels, landmarks, logos and unsafe content
-- all results are handled as simple tags with a tag name and tag score (from 0 to 1)
+- results (JSON) are handled as simple tags with a tag name and score (from 0 to 1)
+- can detect objects, labels, landmarks, logos, brands and unsafe content
-- aditional actions to delete or move images
+- actions to delete or move images according to certain criterias
-- results are saved as a single JSON file
 - can be used via the command line or programatically

 ## Setup